Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 leg from step 2.
 On step 4, you shift weight onto your left leg that was pointing to the floor.
 Steps 5&6 are an anchor step.

+The follower also has the option to avoid the triple step by simply stepping forward on 1 with the right foot into point A, forward on 2 with the left foot while having the right foot plant fully flexed and still positioned on point A.
+Compression will happen on 3& like usual, and the right foot will rotate clockwise around point A on 4 to perform the outside turn.

-Follower's also have the option to perform the no-triple sugar tuck by picking up one of their legs and using its momentum to propel themselves through the turn.
+Followers also have the advanced option to perform no-triple sugar tucks by kicking with the right leg on 2 and using the leg's momentums to propel oneself through the turn.

 #### Single-arm turn-in